AntonC9018/Dungeon-Hopper/logic/decorators/README.md

 ## `Decorators.Attacking`

+This decorator enables the entity to do normal hits

 | Added chain | Automatically added handlers | Description |
 |-------------|------------------------------| ----------- |
 | `getAttack` | `setBase` | Used for creating the Attack object and modifying it with e.g. more damage |